Gleejr/Configure-ad/README.md

 <img width="309" alt="Screen Shot 2023-11-10 at 10 17 13 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/6e2bc3ee-e3d3-44a7-bf9b-2d3411de9585">
 </p>

+<h3>Setup Remote Desktop for non-administrative users on Client-1</h3>

 <p>
 39. Go to system, go to remote desktop, and click on "select users that can remotely access this pc"
 <p>